alphagov/paas-tech-docs/source/documentation/troubleshooting/line-endings.md

-## Push failure from Windows due to CRLF
+## Pushing apps fails on Windows (line endings issue)

-Pushing an app can fail if you are pushing from a Windows machine that has saved the app files with Windows-style (CRLF) line breaks.
+We are aware of some cases where pushing an app can fail if you are pushing from a Windows machine that has saved Cloud Foundry configuration files with Windows-style (CRLF) line endings.

-In interpreted languages, you will get a `No such file or directory` error.

-This is an example of the error with Ruby:
+This happens because some buildpacks do not interpret the CRLF line endings correctly.
+This is an example of an error arising from this problem when using the Ruby buildpack:

 ```
 2016-12-02T06:03:25.95-0800 [APP/PROC/WEB/0]ERR /usr/bin/env: ruby